 The size of the contribution depends on the gross wages paid to an industrial employee, and also varies depending on whether the company’s head offices or operations are located in the new or old federal states.
-The total contribution to the social security system in the calendar year of 2018 amounts to 20.4% in the old Länder, 17.2% in the new Länder, and 26.55% and 23.35% in Berlin (West) and (East) respectively.
-The main portion of the contribution (15.1%) is earmarked for the leave fund.
+Since the calendar year of 2022 the total contribution to the social security system amounts to 20.8% in the old Länder, 18.7% in the new Länder, and 25.75 % and 23.65% in Berlin (West) and (East) respectively.
+The main portion of the contribution (15.2%) is earmarked for the leave fund.

 3. Leave scheme

 The most important aspect is the leave scheme.
 The collective agreement stipulates here that an employer is required to pay an employee who takes leave an allowance covering that employee’s entire leave entitlement.
 The leave fund responsible (Urlaubskasse – ULAK) then reimburses the employer for the leave allowance it has paid to the employee.

 If SOKA-Bau demands contributions from the company, any leave allowance already paid to the workforce may also be offset at a later date.
 This is subject, however, to the following preconditions:

 - Prior notification has been issued (cf. section 12 (1) VTV)